tedgoddard/xr/index.md

 ### Oculus Quest Hand Tracking VR

 [Oculus Quest Hand Tracking VR](hands.html): A simple hand tracking demo for the Oculus Quest modified from the [Vercel example](https://webxr-handtracking.vercel.app/basic.html)

+### Complex Function VR

+[Complex Function VR](vrcomplex.html): A simple graph with distance r to height and  theta mapped to color.
+Enter an expression in x to graph it.